 About the Presenter

-Ron is a graduate of Princeton University and the University of Chicago.
+Ronald A. Brown is a graduate of Princeton University and the University of Chicago.
 A retired commander in the US Navy Reserve, he was decorated for research and writing while serving with the US Naval Historical Center.

 Ron has been a professional fundraiser since 1979.
 He directed gift planning programs at Princeton University, Columbia University, Fordham University, United Way of America, and the National Wildlife Federation.
 He was a member of the board and Rates Committee, and chair of the Research Committee, for the American Council on Gift Annuities from 2008 to 2016.
 He wrote the national Gift Annuity Survey Reports in 2010 and 2014.